Are your mornings hectic?

 Almonds, hazelnuts, brazil nuts, macadamia, pine nuts, walnuts are all great choices.

-The only type of seed I included separately is [flax-linseed-US].
+The only type of seed I included separately is flaxseeds.
 Flax is very high in fibre.
 Fibre binds water and helps to hold the bars together.
 Otherwise they might be a bit crumbly.

-If you don’t have flax, substitute with 1 tbsp psyllium husks instead, or a small amount of emulsifier such as [xanthan-US] or [guar-US].
+If you don’t have flax, substitute with 1 tbsp psyllium husks instead, or a small amount of emulsifier such as xanthan gum or guar gum.

 Traditional granola bars often include dried fruit.
 Unfortunately, that’s a sugar bomb.
 So we need to avoid them.
 Adding a bit of sweetener makes the bars taste sweet enough without the fruit.